 |Not being delivered|

-Develop contextual and critical thinking though the production of a reflective visual moving image journal to support the planning and creative development of project work.
+- Research, context and ideas (33.3%): Demonstrate a contextual awareness and the critical thinking through a reflective visual moving-image journal to support the planning and development of a project.

 |Graduate Attributes and Skills